Sagicho Matsuri at Omi-Hachiman

-The annual Sagicho Matsuri is a dramatic parade and clashing of 13 or 14 colorful Sagicho floats carried around the old streets of the city and in Himure Hachimangu Shrine near Hachiman-bori Canal.
+The annual Sagicho Matsuri is a dramatic parade and clashing of 13 or 14 colorful Sagicho floats carried around the old streets of the city and in Himure Hachimangu Shrine near Hachiman-bori Moat.
 On the first day (Sat.), the floats are paraded along the streets near the shrine and undergo judging for best design.
 The floats are works of art with a motif based on the year’s Oriental zodiac.
 Since it is the Year of the Dragon, be prepared to see all kinds of dramatic dragons on the floats.
 What’s incredible is that the float decorations are all made of edible materials mounted on a straw and wood base.
 The floats are thus different every year.

 The second day (Sun.) of the Sagicho Festival is the climax.
 During the day, the Sagicho floats collide with each other and try to topple each other.
 Then at night, the floats are set afire.
 Sagicho is actually a fire festival.
 If you plan to see it at night, be sure to dress warmly.
 It can get quite cold.

 Here’s a rough schedule of events at the Sagicho Festival this year (official festival site here):